wordofwarning/wordofwarning.org/archive/2013-spring/haphazard/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Haphazard" # the name of the artist or company
+artist: "Haphazard 2013" # the name of the artist or company
 show: "A free day out for the curious of all ages." # the name of the show
 header_image: "header_haphazard_photo.jpg"
 show_size: 3